XericZephyr/blog/_drafts/2014-8-7-asmtracker-time-limit-detouring-project.md

 1. Properly compile the Visual Studio Projects in `trunk_new.rar` given.
 2. Run project and see the tracking process of human face.
 3. Remove the time limit of the program.
-4. Summarize above progress into a report document
+4. Summarize above progress into a report document which include

-	Include:
 	- Problems encountered
 	- Solving process
 	- Final Solutions

 5. Briefly introduce the architecture and running process of the FaceDemo program.